basbossink/presentations/functional-programming/notes.markdown

 - Examples
-- F# supports **Active Patterns** functions to be run as part of pattern matching Makes it possible to match over arbitrary types and paremeterize pattern matching.
+- F# supports **Active Patterns** functions to be run as part of pattern matching Makes it possible to match over arbitrary types and parameterize pattern matching.

 ### Algabraic data types